vipgugr/AI4SkIN-technical-validation/README.md

 The data used was published in .

-The processed files to replicate the experiment of the current repo can be found on the following [link](https://drive.google.com/drive/folders/1yWT1aaQLiZAkAomtAdFlqlVWnRkhNrCu).
+The processed files (embeddings, partitions, and labels) to replicate the experiment of the current repo can be found on the following [link](https://drive.google.com/drive/folders/1yWT1aaQLiZAkAomtAdFlqlVWnRkhNrCu](https://drive.google.com/file/d/1B3j183eEn5dpl-Evf1GEPDuxwT9aGf4t/view?usp=sharing).